houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 Informally, a language denoting mechanism is a well-defined system for denoting a class of languages.

 For our current purposes, we'll say that a system consists of well-defined instances.
 In particular, there are strict, rigorous and exhaustive rules governing these instances.
 For example, we may roughly consider the different types behind Python as a well-defined system.
 Its instances are valid Python types like `bool` or `str`.
-Each snippet is governed by strict, rigorous and exhaustive rules - the `for` keyword cannot be a Python type.
+Each instance is governed by strict, rigorous and exhaustive rules - the `for` keyword cannot be a Python type.
 Moreover, each instance must denote a language (a set of strings).
-For example, syntactically, the `bool` type denotes `True` and `False`.
-Naturally, a language denoting mechanism denotes the class of all languages denoted by each of its instances.
+For example, syntactically, the `bool` type denotes `'True'` and `'False'`.
+Naturally, a language denoting mechanism denotes the class of all languages denoted by its instances.

 In summary, a language denoting mechanism must satisfy the following properties:

 1. It consists of well-defined instances.
 2. Each instance denotes a language.

 As a side note, I would like to justify my introduction of the concept of a language denoting mechanism.
-I believe that its theoretical value is to act like a bridge between systems that are _intrinsinctly_ distinct but _extrinsinctly_ similar to each other.
+I believe that its theoretical value is to act as a bridge between systems that are *intrinsically* distinct but *extrinsically* similar to each other.
 It allows us to easily talk about and bridge these kinds of systems.
 For example, we often speak of Turing Machines and the Lambda Calculus as equivalent models of computation.
-Intuitively, these are intrisinctly distinct entities - one is a mechanical device with a tape and a head while the other feels like syntactic manipulation.
-However, they both extrinsinctly "talk about" (i.e. denote) the same class of recursively enumerable languages.
-So, framing them as language denoting mechanisms allows us to easily talk about and bridge these intrisinctly distinct systems.
+Intuitively, these are intrinsically distinct entities - one is a mechanical device with a tape and a head while the other feels like syntactic manipulation.
+However, they both extrinsically "talk about" (i.e. denote) the class of recursively enumerable languages.
+So, framing them as language denoting mechanisms allows us to easily talk about and bridge these intrinsically distinct systems.

-Given how Chomsky's hierarchy hints at how different classes of languages are denoted by different language denoting mechanisms, I can also introduce the concept of a regular language denoting mechanisms.
+Given how Chomsky's hierarchy hints at how different classes of languages are denoted by different language denoting mechanisms, I can also introduce the concept of a regular language denoting mechanism.
 In essence, a language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.
-Similarly, a context-free language denoting mechanism only denotes the class of context-freee languages.
+Similarly, a mechanism is context-free if and only if it denotes the class of context-free languages.

 ![Regular language denoting mechanism](/images/irregular-javascript-expressions/regular_language_denoting_mechanism.webp)